 Navigation: Charting the Human and Technological Leap in Spacemake Guidance

 Spacecraft navigation’s primary task is to pinpoint a vehicle’s position, speed, and orientation in the large, unforgiving vacuum.
 “It’s a dance with physics and uncertainty,” Thompson explains.
-Getting this right spells the gap between a safe lunar landing and vanishing into the void.
+Getting this right spells the difference between a safe lunar landing and vanishing into the void.
 Each mission reference update reflects both mathematical rigor and human stakes.

 This article appeared first on Start Motion Media News